gianluca-buonanno/AI-Prompt-Generator/README.md

 ---

-## 📞 Support
+## Support

-If you have any questions or run into issues, please:
+If you have any questions or run into issues:
 - Open an [issue](https://github.com/yourusername/ai-prompt-generator/issues)
 - Check the [documentation](#features)
 - Contact via [email](mailto:your.email@example.com)